youthinfront/youthinfront-site/will-i-get-in-trouble-NSBA.md

 layout: page
 ---

-Will I get in trouble?
+National School Board Association Guide on Student and Employee Speech
 ======================
-### National School Board Association guide
+### Highlights

 1. Do students have a constitutional right to free speech at school?
 > Yes.
 Students have a constitutional right to free speech at school, but schools may regulate speech that interferes with the operations of the school or infringes upon the rights of others.